 I’m not saying that BECAUSE you are a Conservative Blogger.

 Everyone is entitled to their own political beliefs.

 I’m saying that BECAUSE you, specifically– independent of the fact

 lie– CONSERVATIVE, LIBERAL, or WHAT-HAVE-YOU– THOSE PEOPLE (like

 yourself) ARE COMPLETE AND UTTER IDIOTS.

-It says something about a guy who thinks that because he writes the word ‘idiot’ multiple times and uses the caps lock key then what he’s saying must be true.
+It says something about a guy who thinks because he writes the word ‘idiot’ multiple times and abuses the Caps Lock key that what he’s saying must be true.

 You are NOT a rational, thinking human being.
 You’re an idiot who’s